-Skill The language user can: Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
+Skill The language user can Exercise Speaking give straightforward descriptions on a variety of familiar subjects within his/her field of interest.
 (DESCRIBING EXPERIENCE) 7, 8, 9, 10 W1, W2, W5, W6 reasonably fluently relate a straightforward narrative or description as a linear sequence of points.
 (DESCRIBING EXPERIENCE) 2, 3, 5 W3, W8 enter unprepared into conversations on familiar topics.
-(CONVERSATION) 1 make his/her opinions and reactions understood as regards possible solutions or the question of what to do next, giving brief reasons and explanations.
+(CONVERSATION) 1 give or seek personal views and opinions in discussing topics of interest.
+(INFORMAL DISCUSSION) 8, 9 make his/her opinions and reactions understood as regards possible solutions or the question of what to do next, giving brief reasons and explanations.
 (GOAL-ORIENTED CO-OPERATION) 11 Writing write straightforward, detailed descriptions on a range of familiar subjects within his/her field of interest.
 (CREATIVE WRITING) 6 W7 Listening generally follow the main points of extended discussion around him/her, provided speech is clearly articulated in standard dialect.
-(UNDERSTANDING CONVERSATION) 2, 4 understand the main points of radio news bulletins and simpler recorded material about familiar subjects delivered relatively slowly and clearly.
-(UNDERSTANDING AUDIO MEDIA AND RECORDINGS) 9 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
+(UNDERSTANDING CONVERSATION) 2, 4 Reading recognise significant points in straightforward newspaper articles on familiar subjects.
 (READING FOR INFORMATION AND ARGUMENT) 12 W4